juristr/juristr.github.com/_drafts/2016-12-10-let-me-explain-angular-semver.md

 "A <i>breaking change</i> happens whenever you as a developer and consumer of a library, have to <i>step in</i> and adjust your code after a version upgrade."
 </blockquote>

 So what does this mean for the Angular team?
 As with every evolving piece of software, breaking changes will occur at some point.
-Even a silly thing like to change the API for the better, such as adjusting the name of a method (just to make a stupid example), anything that will break an existing application when upgrading Angular, requires the team to bump the **major version number**.
+For example, giving a compiler error for existing application bugs that went unnoticed with the previous compiler version, anything, that will break an existing application when upgrading Angular, requires the team to bump the **major version number**.

-Just to be clear, as also [Igor said in his talk](https://youtu.be/aJIMoLgqU_o?t=15m3s).
+Just to be clear, as also [Igor mentioned in his talk](https://youtu.be/aJIMoLgqU_o?t=15m3s).
 Right now, even just upgrading Angular's TypeScript dependency from v1.8 to v2.1 or v2.2 and compile Angular with it, would technically cause a breaking change.
 So they're taking SEMVER very, very seriously.

 ## Breaking changes don't have to be painful!

 People that have been following the Angular community for a while, definitely know what I'm talking about.
 We went from Angular 1 to Angular 2, and it was a total breaking change, with new APIs, new patterns.
 That was obvious: ultimately Angular 2 was a complete rewrite.
-(Even though [there are migration options for you available](https://angular.io/docs/ts/latest/guide/upgrade.html))
+(Even though [there are upgrade options for you available](https://angular.io/docs/ts/latest/guide/upgrade.html))

-Changing from Angular 2 to Angular 4, 5, ... won't be like changing from Angular 1 to Angular 2. **It won't be a complete rewrite**, it will simply be a change in some core libraries that demand for a major SEMVER version change.
-Also, there will be proper deprecation phases to allow developers to adjust their code.
+Changing from version 2 to version 4, 5, ... won't be like changing from Angular 1. **It won't be a complete rewrite**, it will simply be a change in some core libraries that demand a major SEMVER version change.
+Also, there will be proper [deprecation phases](http://angularjs.blogspot.com/2016/10/versioning-and-releasing-angular.html#Deprecation_policy_31) to allow developers to adjust their code.

-_The team even once proposed the release of a tool to automatically upgrade projects to major releases, a tool which they use internally at Google.
-But there are no further notices for such tool as of now._
+Internally at Google, the Angular team uses a tool for handling automatic upgrades, even of breaking changes.
+This is still something that has to be planned in more detail, but the team is working hard on making this tool generally available, most probably in 2017 in time for Angular 5.

 ## It's just "Angular"

-As you might have already guessed, the term "Angular 2" is also kind of deprecated once we get to Angular 4, 5 etc. That said, we should start naming it simply "Angular" without the version suffix.
+As you might have already guessed, the term "Angular 2" is also kind of deprecated once we get to version 4, 5 etc. That said, we should start naming it simply "Angular" without the version suffix.

 <blockquote class="emphasized">
 It's just #angular